hcastd/NOWCASTING-GDP-BR/models/description-models.md

 - target-data-FULL.ipynb: pre-selection code for p-value pre-seletion to estimate the TFM;
 - target-data-lasso-FULL.ipynb: pre-selection code for LASSO pre-seletion to estimate the TFM;
 - tfm-data-ROBUST-FULL.ipynb: pre-selection code for LASSO and p-value pre-seletion to estimate the TFM.

+To estimate the factors and the models with pre-selected data we follow the exactly code structure in `dfm_pca12-FULL.ipynb` and `dfm-LASSO-FULL.ipynb`, but with the new files of the remaining series.